- Tip #1. Clear Criteria = Clear Result

 When each reviewer brings a unique vision, the code evaluation becomes comprehensive.
 So how to encourage multiple reviewers?

-Assign dedicated reviewers for each code review.
+Assign dedicated reviewers for each code review to maintain high code quality standards.
 Let it be a standard task, not an option.
 Feeling personal responsibility, developers will review the code more meticulously.

 Rotate the reviewers periodically to prevent reviewer bias and promote knowledge sharing.
 That allows different team members to gain exposure to various parts of the codebase and broadens their understanding of the project as a whole.

-Conduct team-wide reviews to promote collective ownership, cover more possible issues and foster complex changes.
+Conduct team-wide reviews to promote collective ownership, reinforce code review best practices, and foster complex changes.

 Nice, if you invite the developers with contrasting expertise and experience.
 Their unique programming experience and versatile tasks in their track record give you confidence that your code review best practice is considered relevant in the global tech world.